Twins who survived Parkland school shooting share story at NE Ohio temple

-ORANGE VILLAGE, Ohio-- Two student survivors of the mass shooting at Marjory Stoneman Douglas High School in Parkland, Florida were in Northeast Ohio Friday night.
+ORANGE VILLAGE, Ohio-- Two student survivors of the mass shooting at Marjory Stoneman Douglas High School in Parkland, Florida, were in Northeast Ohio Friday night.

 Mandi and Harris Jaffe were in class back on Feb.
 14. Mandi said she was in Spanish class when a code red was called.
 She and her fellow classmates hid in the main office on the first floor.